publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch37/schI/m__us_usc_t7_s1561.md

             (A)

-             For the purpose of subchapter II of this chapter, the term “noxious-weed seeds” means the seeds or bulblets of plants recognized as noxious—
+             For the purpose of subchapter II, the term “noxious-weed seeds” means the seeds or bulblets of plants recognized as noxious—

                 (i) by the law or rules and regulations of the State into which the seed is offered for transportation, or transported;